Barty, Osaka advance in Australian Open tuneups in 3 sets

 ITALY INTO ATP CUP SEMIS

 Italy is the first team through to the ATP Cup semifinals after winning the first two singles matches against France.
 Fabio Fognini had a 6-1, 7-6 (2) win over Benoit Paire before Matteo Berrettini beat Gael Monfils 6-4, 6-2.
 Italy remains unbeaten and assured of topping Group C in the 12-team event following its 2-1 win over Austria on Tuesday.
 In Wednesday’s other matches, Germany beat Canada 2-0 in the other early match.
 Jan-Lennard Struff beat Milos Raonic 7-6 (4), 7-6 (2) and Alexander Zverev held off Denis Shapovalov 6-7 (5), 6-3, 7-6 (4).
-Canada was coming off an opening loss to defending champion Serbia.
+Canada was coming off an opening loss to defending champion Serbia and now can’t make the semifinals.

+Germany will play Novak Djokovic’s Serbia squad for first place in Group A on Thursday.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports